SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Swarming/PrepareSwarming.md

 - If you want to keep supporting DataMiner versions prior to 10.5.1/10.6.0, keep the previously existing parameter 4 and make sure that your QActions can deal with both scenarios (legacy alarm references through parameter 4 or full alarm references through parameter 7).
 If you only need to support DataMiner versions higher than 10.5.1/10.6.0, the parameter 4 and associated QActions can be removed.

-- In any case, if any QActions or code relies on the IDs as stored in the *Active Service Alarms* table, make sure that they can deal with either full or legacy type references depending on the DataMiner version they will run on.
+- In any case, if any QActions or code rely on the IDs as stored in the *Active Service Alarms* table, make sure that they can deal with either full or legacy type references depending on the DataMiner version they will run on.